-Roasted cauliflower soup is probably my favourite winter meal!
-So hearty, and packed full of flavour, you will not want to pass up a bowl of this!
+Roasted cauliflower soup is probably my favorite winter meal!
+So hearty, and packed full of flavor, you will not want to pass up a bowl of this!
 And if you are looking for a vegan recipe, don’t go further because I provide a great alternative below 🙂

-If I had to choose a favoutite soup, I would probably say it is my roasted cauliflower soup.
+If I had to choose a favorite soup, I would probably say it is my roasted cauliflower soup.

 Rich, creamy, and sooooo delicious!
 I absolutely love it, especially during the cold months!
 One of the biggest problems with this soup is the fact it is so good, you go back for seconds but kind of regret it later.
 It is really rich, and one bowl should be enough, but you want more because it tastes so good!
 But then I get an overly full feeling, and that is no fun.
 So try one bowl first, wait, and THEN go back for seconds!